oVirt/ovirt-site/source/community/index.md

 Before getting started, we recommend that you:

-- Sign up for the [users@ovirt.org mailing list](/community/users-list.html) and send us an email saying how you would like to contribute.
+- Sign up for the [users@ovirt.org mailing list](/community/users-list.html) and send us an email saying how you want to contribute.
   Visit our [mailing lists](/community/about/mailing-lists.html) page for other oVirt mailing lists to sign up for.
 - For fluent, real time communication, [join us on IRC](/community/about/contact.html#irc) or [join us on Matrix](/community/about/contact.html#matrix)
 - Please read our [community etiquette guidelines](/community/about/community-guidelines.html).
 (Quick summary: Be nice!)